-COVID-19 Assay Volume Quarterly Demand Outlook to December 2021 with Molecular, Serology Breakouts and Q1/Q2/Q3 Actual Volume Data
+COVID-19 Assay Volume Quarterly Demand Outlook to December 2021 with Molecular, Serology Breakouts and Quarterly 2020 Actual Volume Data

 Our forecasts are based on the WHO Health Security Index with specific assumptions about the effectiveness of distancing measures and the impact of health system overload on different countries.
 These create varying timelines of demand.
 Demand that is not met in many cases.